py-bbn

 get_all_confounders(x: Any, y: Any) list[Any]

-Get the all confounders wrt to x and y.
+Get all confounders with respect to x and y.

 Parameters: